Richardinho/react-hero-app-with-routing/intro.md

 When the request is in flight, the user could navigate away from the route prompting a new request.
 If we were not careful, an old request could come back and get mixed up with a newer one.
 It is thus important that whenever we make a new request the old request is cancelled. `switchMap` method does this.
 In my opinion it is perhaps the 'killer feature' of observables.
 We also want to make sure that the observable is unsubscribed from when we un mount the component.
 You can see that we do this within the `componentWillUnmount` lifecycle method.

+### Summary
+I managed to replicate most of the behaviour of the original Angular app in my React version.
+There were many times when I had to write some code myself to do something that Angular just does for you.
+This is a good and a bad thing.
+Many developers dislike the way Angular takes all the coding out of their hands - they want to do it themselves!
+My view, however, is that Angular does tedious, error prone things, and this allows developers to concentrate on other things instead.
+That said, the dynamic routes paradigm in React is far more elegant than the static routes of Angular.
+In this project, my aim was too see how much React's router could be like Angular, but this means I wasn't trying to find out how it could do things that Angular perhaps can't!
+That is a project for another day.